hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01f-JSIntro.md

 + devtool console
   + a common way to debug JavaScript code
   + `console.log(...)`: instruction to write message to the devtool console
+  + CodePen: click on the bottom left 'console' tab to display the console
+  + Browser: open devtool, then click on 'cpnsole' tab
+  + using concatentate operator `+` w/ `console.log(...)` for variable value